 the base R plot()

-function we used above, which will try to
+function, which will try to guess what

-guess what type of plot you want based on the nature of the data.
+type of plot you want based on the nature of the data.

 ggplot(data = all_data) # this makes an empty plot